hyunjinjeong/gatsby-typescript-eslint-prettier/README.md

 ## You're good to go

-You've just finished the setup using Gatsby, TypeScript, ESLint, Prettier and deployed the website to Github Pages, which is the most annoying part of developing.
+You've just finished the setup using Gatsby, TypeScript, ESLint and Prettier and deployed the website to Github Pages, which is the most annoying part of developing.

 Now, happy coding!